Van Buuren Museum & Gardens: Collection

-David Van Buuren decorated his house with paintings by James Ensor, Joachim Patinir, Pieter Bruegel the Elder, Hercules Seghers, Pieter Jansz Saenredam, Tsuguharu Foujita, Kees van Dongen, Vincent van Gogh, Henri Fantin-Latour, Rik Wouters, Gustave De Smet, Xavier Mellery en Constant Permeke.
-David was the patron of the expressionist painter Gustave van de Woestijne.
-Van Buurens collections consists of 32 paintings of Van de Woestijne.
+David Van Buuren decorated his house with paintings by James Ensor, Joachim Patinir, Pieter Bruegel the Elder, Hercules Seghers, Pieter Jansz Saenredam, Tsuguharu Foujita, Kees van Dongen, Vincent van Gogh, Henri Fantin-Latour, Rik Wouters, Gustave De Smet, Xavier Mellery, and Constant Permeke.
+David was the patron of the expressionist painter Gustave van de Woestijne, and the collection also consists of 32 of his paintings.

 The living room is decorated with a rich collection of modernist carpets by the Dutch designer Jaap Gidding, and a grand piano made of rosewood designed by Julius Blüthner.
 Jan Eisenloeffel designed the 500 kg Art Deco chandelier in the entrance hall.

-On 16 July 2013, the paintings Shrimps and Shells by James Ensor, The Thinker by Kees Van Dongen, and eight small works by old masters were stolen.
+On 16 July 2013, the paintings Shrimps and Shells by James Ensor, The Thinker by Kees Van Dongen, as well as eight small works by Old Masters, were stolen.

 Gardens

 The gardens, begun in 1924, originally covered 26 a and now cover 1.5 ha.
 They are divided into three parts.
 The first, and oldest, is a Picturesque Garden by the landscape architect Jules Buyssens that recalls the spirit of the Roaring Twenties and shows the geometrical ideas of Art Deco.
 The second, the Labyrinth, is inspired by the Song of Solomon and in 1968 was decorated with seven sculptures by the sculptor André Willequet.
 The third, Garden of the Hearts, was designed by the landscape designer René Pechère in 1970 and brings a touch of romanticism to the park.
 There is a great harmony of style and time between the Buyssens garden and the Art Deco house.
 Alice considered René Pechère's gardens, added 45 years later, as a complement of her villa.
 The gardens can be visited year-round.

-In 2015, the restoration of the gardens (carried out in stages in 2009–2012 and 2018–2019) received the Europa Nostra Award for European cultural heritage.
+In 2015, the restoration of the gardens (carried out in stages in 2009–2012 and 2018–19) received the Europa Nostra Award for European cultural heritage.
 In 2023, they became the first Belgian site to be included in the European Route of Historic Gardens.